Doni Tondo

 The Doni Tondo or Doni Madonna is the only finished panel painting by the mature Michelangelo to survive.
 (Note: Two other panel paintings, generally agreed to be by Michelangelo but unfinished – The Entombment and the so-called Manchester Madonna – are both in the National Gallery in London.)
-Now in the Uffizi in Florence, Italy, and still in its original frame, the Doni Tondo was probably commissioned by Agnolo Doni to commemorate his marriage to Maddalena Strozzi, the daughter of a powerful Tuscan family.
+Now in the Uffizi in Florence, Italy, and still in its original frame, the Doni Tondo commissioned by Agnolo Doni, probably to commemorate his marriage to Maddalena Strozzi, the daughter of a powerful Tuscan family.
 The painting is in the form of a tondo, meaning in Italian 'round', a shape which is frequently associated during the Renaissance with domestic ideas.

-The work was probably created during the period after Doni's marriage in 1503 or 1504, and before the Sistine Chapel ceiling frescoes were begun in 1508.
 The Doni Tondo portrays the Holy Family (the child Jesus, Mary, and Joseph) in the foreground, along with John the Baptist in the middle-ground, and contains five nude male figures in the background.
 The inclusion of these nude figures has been interpreted in a variety of ways.

+History

+Giorgio Vasari tells us that the work was commissioned by Agnolo Doni (portrait).
+The occasion may have been to celebrate his marriage in January 1504 to Maddelena Strozzi (portrait); the blazon of the Strozzi family with three crescent moons is carved in the frame.

+Alternatively, it could have been commissioned to commemorate the birth of his daughter Maria in 1507.
+This last theory is supported by the noticeable influence that the Laocoon was unearthed in January 1506 in the presence of Michelangelo, and the similarities between the Doni Virgin and the Sibyls in the Sistine Chapel frescoes, painted the following year.

+In either case, Michelangelo completed it before started work in his frescoes in the Sistine Chapel ceiling, in 1508.